 Still, there's been a lot of firing.
 The foremost fallouts have affected subprime mortgage lenders themselves—firms offering home loans at above-market interest rates to borrowers with shaky credit.
 Many of these firms went out of business, filed for bankruptcy or severely slashed headcount.
 For example, Lehman Brothers recently announced its mortgage lending business BNC Financial would be shutting down, leaving 1,200 employees without a job.
 And this past Tuesday, mortgage lender Novastar raised the estimated percentage of its staff who'll be receiving pink slips from 37 percent to 69 percent, meaning nearly 1,000 Novastar employees will soon be out of work.

 Other firms that operate in the credit markets were affected as well.
 Hedge funds with large positions in mortgage-backed securities such as two Bear Stearns-owned funds and one UBS-owned fund have closed shop.
-In the past two days, Royal Bank of Scotland announced it would be scaling back its U.S. structured finance business and Deutsche Banks announced the demise of its proprietary credit trading desk.
+In the past two days, Royal Bank of

 In addition, merger and acquisition deals, some of the most lucrative transactions for investment banks, have nearly come to a stand still, as lenders all but stopped putting up money to finance deals.
-An indication of just how much investment banks will be affected by the credit crisis, Standard & Poor's estimated earlier this week that profits at the five biggest investment banks in the U.S. could decrease as much as 70 percent in the second half of the year versus the first half.
+An indication of just how much investment banks will be affected by the credit crisis, Standard & Poor's estimated earlier this week that profits at the five biggest investment banks in the

 The good news for career seekers is smaller banks will likely not be impacted as much as larger ones, any changes in hiring will vary from firm to firm, and some banks might hire the same number of new employees but in different departments.
 For example, given the slow M&A market and the many corporations struggling and filing for bankruptcy, restructuring could be a hot place to be come next summer.